 - Adorn the idols with beautiful, clean clothes and jewellery.

 - On the left side, keep a white cloth and prepare nine slots with rice symbolising Navgraha.

-- On the red cloth, prepare sixteen slots with wheat.
+- On the red cloth, make sixteen slots with wheat.

-- Start with the worship of God Ganesh.
-Put tilak on the forehead of Lord Ganesha.
-Offer him flowers, dhoop, sweets and light an earthen lamp.
+- Start with the worship of Lord Ganesha.
+Put a tilak on the forehead of Lord Ganesha.
+Offer him flowers, dhoop, sweets, and light an earthen lamp.

 - Apply tilak on the forehead of Goddess Lakshmi.
-Offer her scent, flowers, dhoop, sweets and earthen lamp.
-Also keep coriander seeds, cotton seeds, dry whole turmeric, silver coin, currency notes, supari and seed of lotus flower in front of Goddess Lakshmi.
+Offer her scent, flowers, dhoop, sweets, and earthen lamp.
+Also keep coriander seeds, cotton seeds, dry whole turmeric, silver coin, currency notes, supari, and the seed of lotus flower in front of Goddess Lakshmi.